Previous Topic

 Tension vs. Compression Forces

-Hold-down forces are the tension forces created by the overturning uplift and wind uplift, counteracted by dead load.
-The program also calculates compression forces at the other end of the shear wall segment, created by the combination of dead and overturning forces, counteracted by wind uplift.
+The program also calculates compression forces at the other end of the shear wall segment, created by the combination of dead and overturning forces, counteracted by wind uplift, for your information in designing vertical force transfer elements.
+It shows these forces in Elevation view, but not in the Design Results or in Plan View.

 See Also